lyleunderwood/form4/README.md

 Form4
 -----

 This is some dumb site I made for some dumb guy.
-It uses sprockets, coffeescript, sass, and the jquery plugins history and supersized.
+It uses sprockets, coffeescript, sass, skeleton, and the jquery plugins history and supersized.

 Running
 -------